 - Monitoring patients for health issues

 Sometimes a company may be aware that there is a problem with a group of products, but it cannot predict which individual devices will be affected.
 To appropriately address the concern, the company may recall an entire lot, model, or product line.

 In most cases, a company (manufacturer, distributor, or other responsible party) recalls a medical device on its own (voluntarily).
 When a company learns that it has a product that violates FDA law, it does two things:

-- Notifies FDA.
+- Notifies the FDA.

-Legally, FDA can require a company to recall a device.
+Legally, the FDA can require a company to recall a device.
 This could happen if a company refuses to recall a device that is associated with significant health problems or death.
-However, in practice, FDA has rarely needed to require a medical device recall.
+However, in practice, the FDA has rarely needed to require a medical device recall.